Aquatic Biologist and Regional Director

 Wildlife and Fisheries Scientist

+Jackson graduated from University of Tennesee with a Bachelor of Science degree in Widlife and Fisheries and a minor in Foresty.
 Before joining SOLitude, Jackson worked for the Parks and Recreation Department in Knoxville, Tennessee.
-During this time he managed city-owned aquatic facilities, worked with youth programs and guided canoe trips on several East Tennessee rivers.
-Jackson also previously did contract work for the Fort Loudoun Lake Association, where he worked to map a 16 mile section of Turkey Creek in Knoxville.
+During this time, he managed city-owned aquatic facilities, worked with youth programs and guided canoe trips on several East Tennessee rivers.
+Jackson also performed contract work for the Fort Loudoun Lake Association, where he worked to map a 16 mile section of Turkey Creek in Knoxville.
 His work included mapping the section of the creek, collecting water samples for E. coli testing, collecting Fish Index of Biotic Integrity (IBI) samples, and recording the locations of fish barriers and other stream blockages.
 Jackson's work with the Fort Loudoun Lake Association gave him first-hand experience in coordinating with private and public entities to help manage aquatic ecosystems.
 Jackson is also a certified first responder and also holds certifications in Wildland Fire Management.

 Jackson was born and raised in Knoxville, Tennessee and spent much of his early life in the Great Smoky Mountains and on the many lakes surrounding Knoxville.
 This led to a love of nature and a desire to be outside whenever possible.
 This desire turned into a passion for bass fishing and he eventually joined the University of Tennessee Bass Fishing Team, and was elected president of the team during his senior year.
 Jackson still loves to bass fish, and is looking forward to expanding his knowledge in the area of saltwater fishing.